eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/page_adoption-view.md

 ### Access Policies

 To decide which company has access to the data assets, access policy should be used.
 It is maybe possible to skip access policies, but this will made all data assets public available in the Catena-X network and is not recommended.
 Therefore, every asset should be protected and only be made available for specific companies, identified through their business partner number (BPN).

-In the future, other access policies are planned.
+In the future, additional access policies are planned besides the BPN access policy.

 #### BPN Access Policy

-<u>Description:</u> This policy will allow limiting access to a data offer based on a list of specific BPN.
+This policy allows limiting access to a data offer based on a list of specific BPNs.
 This translates to the following functionality:

 - The data offer creator will be able to create a policy listing all the BPN that can access the data offer
-- This means that only the connectors registered in DAPS with the BPN listed in the policy can see the data offer and accept it (for the creation of data contracts and subsequent data exchange)
+- This means that only the connectors registered in the Catena-X network with the BPN listed in the policy can see the data offer and accept it (for the creation of data contracts and subsequent data exchange)
 <!-- - To fulfill the requirements of the **Supply Chain Act**, a NGO Trustee is introduced that is trusted by the complete supply chain to evaluate if an inquiring company is impacted by a specific ESS incident.
 Every Trustee is represented in the Catena-X network as a general participant with a unique BPN.
 Further, the Trustee is allowed to use supplier relationships and BoM data beyond the one-up/one-down principle due to the legal regulations.
 In order to grant access to the BoM as planned data assets, the Trustee's BPN must be mentioned in the policy. -->